 - Push a trolley through to Harry Potter’s magical world at the wall marked Platform 9 ¾ at King’s Cross.

-- Explore the colourful neighbourhood of Notting Hill.
+- Explore the beautiful colourful neighbourhood of Notting Hill.

 Planning Your Visit To London